DanielPCoyle/coyle-monorepo/applications/web/README.md

-# Philadelphia Screen Printing E-commerce Platform
+# Coyle Mono Repo Web

+> **Warning**: This web application is intended as a starting point and may not fully meet your specific requirements.
+It is highly recommended to review and modify the codebase to suit your needs before deploying it to production.

-This project is an e-commerce website developed using **Builder.io**, **Next.js**, and **Inksoft**.
+This project is an e-commerce website developed for philaprints.com using **Builder.io**, **Next.js**, and **Inksoft**.
 The goal of this project is to provide a highly customizable, SEO-friendly platform for managing product listings, categories, and blog posts through **Builder.io**, an API-driven content management system.
 Inksoft integration allows for real-time product data and design customization options, enhancing the user experience for screen printing services.

 ## Overview